filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus f3 command [command options] [arguments...]

 COMMANDS:
-   list-miners, lp  Lists the miners that currently participate in F3 via this node. manifest         Gets the current manifest used by F3. status           Checks the F3 status. help, h          Shows a list of commands or help for one command
+   list-miners, lm     Lists the miners that currently participate in F3 via this node. certs, fc, c, cert  Manages interactions with F3 finality certificates. manifest            Gets the current manifest used by F3. status              Checks the F3 status. help, h             Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help